-If you are also trying to find out the best between Shopify vs WordPress then this article is for you.
+If you are also trying to find out the best between both of them then this article is for you.
 Here is a list of some major factors that you should compare before commencing your e-commerce journey.

 1. Pricing & Plans

-Pricing & Plans differ for both WordPress and Shopify.
-Shopify vs WordPress pricing cannot be exactly compared as both hold different values in return.
+Pricing & Plans differ for both platforms.
+It cannot be exactly compared as both hold different values in return.

 Shopify has monthly and annual plans and without them, you cannot access the platform.
-Five major monthly plans of Shopify are listed here:
+Five major monthly plans of this e-commerce giant are listed here:

 - Lite: $9 /month.

 - Basic: $29/month.

 - Shopify: $79 /month.